5 Best Biodegradable Golf Balls that Dissolve in Water

 They're ideal for players with a slower swing speed, and they perform so well that many players say they go even further than their regular big-brand synthetic balls.

-In my experience, they were about the same.
+When I tested them on the driving ranges, I found they go about the same distance as a synthetic ball.
 In fact, if you switched out my Titleist for a Dixon Wind and asked me to play blindfolded, I wouldn't be able to tell the difference.

 The trade-off is that they don't dissolve, so if you lose them in water, that's where they'll stay.
-However, at least they're less toxic than regular balls so even that would be an improvement.
+However, at least they're less toxic than regular balls, so you feel a little less guilt.

 Pros & Cons